gerard-bisama/DHIS2-fhir-lab-app/README.md

 ### Configuration of the HAPI JPA Server

-To make the JPA server working ones need to create a new mysql database and change the configuration files of JPA local server.
+To make the JPA server working, one needs to create a new mysql database and change the configuration files of JPA local server.
 To install mysql go to "https://doc.ubuntu-fr.org/mysql".
 Create a database named "dhis2_fhir".
 The HAPI JPA Server can also be configured with PostgresSQL database.
 Create a postgres database and a role.
 Then assign the database to the role.